KhomotsoS23/AI-solutions/README.md

 **Clone the repository:**

-Note: run the commands in the terminal or CL of your machine.
+Note: run the commands in the terminal or CL of your machine, the installation should take you about 30 minutes or less.

 ```bashh
 git clone https://github.com/KhomotsoS23/AI-Solutions.git